zoharsan/RetailAnalytics/README.md

 * Add a column with the Total Price for a line item (Quantity * Unit Price).

 The script will copy the data under a new HDFS subdirectory **/user/admin/retail/retailsalesclean** which can be mapped onto a Hive table.

+The second part of the script aggregates the total revenue by country and store the results in a new HDFS subdirectory **/user/admin/retail/georevenue**.
+This snippet illustrates the difference in paradigm between a Pig transformation and SQL through Hive.

 ### Data Preparation for Market Basket Analysis